RADettmer/leaflet-challenge/README.md

 # leaflet-challenge

-Using USGS earthquake data for the past week, create a map using Leaflet that plots earthquake in size and color; higher magnitudes have a darker color.
-Popups include specific data about each event.
+Using USGS earthquake data for the past week, create a map using Leaflet that plots earthquake in size and color and include popups for specific data about each event.

 FOLDERS/FILES